Dreamyfox768/Programming-Projects/AI-resume/Readme.md

 Resume Generator
 # 📝 AI_Resume Generator App (Desktop)

-A simple yet powerful desktop application built with Python and Tkinter that enables users to input their personal, educational, and professional information.
-Leveraging AI technology, the app generates a polished, well-structured resume.
-Users can conveniently export the resume as a Microsoft Word (.docx) file for easy sharing and editing.
+#A Python Tkinter app that collects user info, uses AI to generate a polished resume, and exports it as a Word (.docx) file.
 ---

 ## 🚀 Features